robertogb/GettingCleaningProject/codebook.md

 ###Notes on the original (raw) data

-Number of Instances | Number of Attributes
+Number of Instances | Number of Variables
 --------------------|----------------------
               10299 |                561+2